 Remedy won’t cure all what ails you, but many consumers seem to gain considerable relief with this potent CBD strain.
 Remedy is a cross between the high-CBD strain Cannatonic and the landrace Afghan Skunk strain.
 CBD Crew bred this sweet, citrus, and floral-smelling strain to reach up to 16 percent CBD.

 Cannatonic was one of the first well-known CBD strains available.
 Spanish seed bank Resin Seeds crossed MK Ultra with G13 Haze to produce this popular strain.
 Prospective growers can buy a number of phenotypes of Cannatonic including a 1:1, high-THC, and high-CBD strain.
-If you get to try any CBD strain for medical or recreational purposes, Cannatonic can be a great starting point.
+If you get to try any CBD strain for medical or recreational purposes, Cannatonic can be a great starting point and one of the CBD-rich strains for new and experienced users to try.